medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 compatibility);
 - **External data files**: my data files will reside on an external drive, so the local disk will only maintain OS and application files;
-- **Minimalism is the key**: the idea is to have a simple and clean environment, without distractions in order to maximize productivity.
+- **Minimalism is the key**: my minimalistic drive is to create a simple and productive environment, so I will choose my setup carefully, considering that new programs and configurations:
+- should provide me with a sense of aesthetics;
+- should have a clear meaning;
+- should be funcional;
+- should improve my productivity;
+- should be logical.
+These are in tune with one definition of minimalism that I like: _**"all the things that I have must be clearly funcional or give me joy"**_.

 ### Key concepts